“Human Dimensions of Oceans: From a Sociological Perspective” blog series is live on FATHOM.

 Download PDF

-Climate Adaptation | 2024
+Climate Adaptation | AUG 2024

 This report describes the conditions necessary to ensure a just transition to offshore wind.
 Insights were obtained from researchers at Ocean Nexus through discussions with Mark Nepf.
 Broadly, these conversations asked interviewees what needs to be prioritized when implementing offshore wind equitably.